The Zen of Christmas Shopping

 The fine line between useful things and useless clutter.

-A lot of people try to collect and complete their stickers for the Starbucks Planner – but I wonder how many of them actually use it after they get it.
+A lot of people try to collect and complete their stickers for the Starbucks Planner; but I wonder how many of them actually use it after they get it.
 I’m assuming not many because I rarely see anyone carrying last year’s planner today.

-A planner is certainly useful, but it readily becomes useless clutter when you decide to keep your appointments somewhere else.
 The same goes for giving them as gifts, it’s certainly a good present, but only if the receiver is the type who uses one.

 Zen Tip: Buy stuff that have real use and value.